cdapio/cdap/cdap-docs/reference-manual/source/glossary.rst

    Structured Record
       A data format, defined in CDAP, that can be used to exchange events between plugins.
-Used by many of the Hydrator Plugins included in CDAP.
+Used by many of the :term:`CDAP pipeline plugins <CDAP Pipeline Plugin>` included in CDAP.

    System Artifact
       An application template, shipped with CDAP, that with the addition of a